Search About Newsletters Donate

 Similarly, in the race for District 2, Place 2, which covers the southern part of the state, the state’s Republican Party endorsed incumbent Dawn Beam, who is facing Gulfport-based attorney David P. Sullivan.

-Campaign finance reports, as of July 10, showed election committees for both contested Supreme Court races have raised $718,526.
+Campaign finance reports, as of Oct.
+10, showed election committees for both contested Supreme Court races have raised more than $1 million.
 Challenger Branning’s campaign has raised more than half a million dollars, including a $250,000 personal loan from the candidate.
-The next set of campaign reports will be released in October.

 Campaign contributions in these judicial races have primarily come from political action committees, or PACs, and private attorneys or their law firms.
 Steffey said the judicial elections have become a “financial arms race,” with corporations, PACs and lawyers pouring money into the race to emphasize their own interests.